Variance propagation for density surface models: Density surface models

 where $t_{s}$ is the transect containing sighting $s$.
 Here $p$ is the overall detection probability for a group, defined by

 where $F_{Y}$ is the distribution function of $y$.
 In standard distance sampling where $y$ consists only of perpendicular distance, $F_{Y}$ is uniform between $0$ and some fixed truncation distance, beyond which observations are discarded.
-This formulation encompasses a wide range of models, including multiple covariate distance sampling \citep[MCDS;][]{Marques:2003vb} with $\mathbf{z}$ and $g$, multi-observer mark-recapture distance sampling \citep[MRDS;][]{Borchers:1998eq}, and cue-based ``hazard probability models'' \citep{Skaug:1999vb}.
+This formulation encompasses a wide range of models, including multiple covariate distance sampling \citep[MCDS;][]{Marques:2003vb} with $z$ and $g$, multi-observer mark-recapture distance sampling \citep[MRDS;][]{Borchers:1998eq}, and cue-based ``hazard probability models'' \citep{Skaug:1999vb}.

 The second part of DSM models the local count of observations via a GAM to capture spatial variation in animal density.
 This allows us both to estimate abundance within any sub-region of interest, and to compensate as far as possible for uneven survey coverage (whether by design, or by virtue of field logistics and weather conditions).
-Since transects are generally very long in comparison to their width and therefore contain a range of density and density covariate values, we divide transects into smaller \textit{\emph{segment}}s, which are the sample units for GAM; environmental covariates are assumed not to change much within each segment.
-The relationship between counts, $n_{i}$, per segment, $i$, and density covariates, $x_{ik}$ is modelled as an additive combination of smooth functions:
+Since line transects are generally very long in comparison to their width and therefore contain a range of density and density covariate values, we divide transects into smaller \textit{\emph{segment}}s, which are the sample units for GAM (in which case the subscript $t_{s}$ above refers to segments rather than transects).
+Point transects are left as-is; we use the term ``segments'' from now on to refer to both points and line segments, without loss of generality.
+Environmental covariates are assumed not to change much within each segment.
+The relationship between counts $n_{i}$ per segment $i$ and density covariates $x_{ik}$ is modelled as an additive combination of smooth functions with a $\log$ link:

-where each segment is of area $a_{i}$), and $n_{i}$ follows some count distribution such as quasi-Poisson, Tweedie or negative binomial and we assume a $\log$ link.
-The $f_{k}$ are smooth functions, represented by a basis expansion (i.e., $f_{k}(x)=\sum_{j}\beta_{j}b_{j}(x)$ for some basis functions $b_{j}$) penalized by a sum of quadratic penalties; $\beta_{0}$ is an intercept term, included in parameter vector $\boldsymbol{\beta}$; $\boldsymbol{\lambda}$ is a vector of smoothing (hyper)parameters which control the wiggliness of the$f_{k}$.
-We take a Bayesian interpretation of GAMs \citep{wood2017generalized}, in which $\boldsymbol{\lambda}$ controls the variance of a multivariate improper Gaussian prior \citep{Marra:2011fv}:
+where each segment is of area $a_{i}$, and $n_{i}$ follows some count distribution such as quasi-Poisson, Tweedie, or negative binomial.
+The $f_{k}$ are smooth functions, represented by a basis expansion ($f_{k}(x)=\sum_{j}\beta_{j}b_{j}(x)$, for some basis functions $b_{j}$); $\beta_{0}$ is an intercept term, included in parameter vector $\boldsymbol{\beta}$; $\boldsymbol{\lambda}$ is a vector of smoothing (hyper)parameters which control the wiggliness of the$f_{k}$.
+We take a Bayesian interpretation of GAMs, in which $\boldsymbol{\lambda}$ controls the variance of a multivariate improper Gaussian prior \citep{wood2017generalized}: